 Stage II RFI investigations began in late 2003 upon IDEM approval of the plan for additional work described in the Stage I report.
 Work associated with RFI Stage II in 2003 - 2005 included installation of 47 monitoring wells (MW 38 to MW 84) and collection of 182 groundwater samples from both new and existing wells.
-Area 1 was expanded to include Plant 9 as well as off-site areas including Meadowbrook Golf Course.
+Area 1 was expanded to include former Plant 9 as well as off-site areas including Meadowbrook Golf Course.
 Seven wells (MW-1 to MW-7) were installed on the golf course by others in 2003.
 Sampling of MW-4 in October 2003 indicated that high concentrations of cis-1,2-DCE and VC were present.
 Additional wells (MW 56, 57, 58 and 77) were installed by GM on the golf course in 2004 to delineate the VOC plume southeast of MW-4 (Figure 2-2).
 Sampling at these and other RFI Stage II monitoring wells delineated the concentrations of TCE, cis-1,2-DCE, and VC above MCLs both on and off-site (Earth Tech and ENVIRON, September 28, 2007).

-From October 2005 until October 2007 GM has conducted quarterly monitoring of a selected group of monitoring wells according to an interim site-wide groundwater monitoring plan (Conestoga-Rovers & Associates, September 20, 2005).
+From October 2005 until October 2007, MLC conducted quarterly monitoring of a selected group of monitoring wells in accordance with an interim site-wide groundwater monitoring plan (Conestoga-Rovers & Associates, September 20, 2005).
 This work was scheduled for nine consecutive quarters terminating in October 2007.
-The interim monitoring program was to be replaced by a groundwater monitoring program to be associated with the final Corrective Measures Plan (CMP) for the facility.
-Summary results from this monitoring have been provided in the 2006 and 2007 Annual Groundwater Monitoring Reports (Earth Tech and ENVIRON January 31, 2007, January 31, 2008).
-An additional round of groundwater monitoring was conducted in February 2008.
+The interim monitoring program was replaced by a revised site-wide program in March 2008.
+Summary results from this monitoring have been provided in the 2006, 2007, 2008, and 2009 Annual Groundwater Monitoring Reports referenced in Section 6.